 You can find a singlespeed version of any style of bike – be it road, mountain bike or gravel.
-Many choose to also convert geared bikes to one gear.
+Many also choose to convert geared bikes to one gear.

 The classic fixie of the mid-2000s was a flat-bar bike with road-like geometry, although you can also find drop-bar road and gravel bikes with a single gear.

 Singlespeed configuration is also an option for mountain bikes, while all track bikes are fixed gear.

 There are a host of reasons why you might want to try riding a singlespeed or fixed-gear bike.